Located in a prime location in Ikebukuro, Tokyo

 —I have the impression that you like kendo, so this is surprising.

-Miyahara : “I entered junior high school, but there were so few members that the club was disbanded when I was in my second year.
-After that, I practiced at a local dojo.”
+Miyahara"I entered junior high school, but there were so few members that the club was disbanded when I was in my second year.
+After that, I practiced at a local dojo."

 —That was unfortunate.
 Which high school did you go to?

-Miyahara : I went on to Seisoku High School in Tokyo.
-It had a liberal school culture, but also placed a lot of emphasis on kendo.
-I started taking kendo seriously in my first year of high school.
-At the time, Kokushikan High School won the Tokyo Inter-High School Championships qualifying tournament, and all the winning members were in tears.
+Miyahara"I went on to Seisoku High School in Tokyo.
+It had a liberal school culture, but it also put a lot of emphasis on kendo.
+I started to take kendo seriously in my first year of high school.
+At the time, Kokushikan High School won the Tokyo Inter-High School Championships qualifying tournament, and all the members who won were in tears.

-myself, "Can I devote myself to kendo to this extent?"
-From that point on, I started to become passionate about kendo."
+"I wonder if I could devote myself to kendo to this extent?"I asked myself this question.
+From then on, I started to become interested in kendo."

 -So you were inspired by the attitude towards kendo at other schools.
 You went on to study at Nippon Sport Science University.

-Miyahara : “In high school, I made it to the top 16 in Tokyo in both team and individual competitions.
+Miyahara"In high school, I made it to the top 16 in Tokyo in both team and individual competitions.
 I wanted to pursue kendo seriously in college, so I went on to the strong Nippon Sport Science University.
+As soon as I enrolled, I gave up easily, thinking, 'There's no way I'll become a regular,' because the other members around me were so good at kendo."

-Miyahara : I joined my current company, USEN, as a new graduate.
-I ended up being assigned to a department that was like an independent guerrilla force because I was a graduate of Nippon Sport Science University and seemed to have a strong mentality.
+Miyahara"I joined my current company, USEN, as a new graduate.
+I was assigned to a department that was like an independent guerrilla force because I was a graduate of Nippon Sport Science University and seemed to have a strong mentality.
+The department required monthly business trips to areas where sales were poor, so during that time I was only able to practice kendo about three times a year.
+After that, I worked for a construction-related staffing agency before starting my own business.
+I didn't have time to devote to kendo in my 20s."

 Reason for starting the business

-Image source: RF Technica website ( http://rftecnica.com/ )
+Image source: RF Technica HP (http://rftecnica.com/)

 —Can you tell us why you started your own business?

-Miyahara : "The reason I started my business was because
+Miyahara"The reason I started my business was

-to get the work myself and protect the jobs of the site supervisors. "
+"I'll get the job and protect the jobs of the site supervisors."I decided to do so.”

 —I can feel Miyahara's manliness.

-Miyahara : "The reason I'm a manager is simply because
+Miyahara"The reason I'm a manager is

-I want to provide a place for my employees to work until they are able to work again .
-Everyone is still in good health even when they reach retirement age.
+"We want to provide a place for employees to work until they are able to work again."That's all.
+They're all in good health even though they're reaching retirement age.
+They could do jobs other than architecture.
+That's one of the reasons why I opened Izakaya Zanshin."

 Resuming Kendo as "Ribaken"